openebs/openebs/CONTRIBUTING.md

 * For contributing to K8s demo, please refer to this [document](./contribute/CONTRIBUTING-TO-K8S-DEMO.md).
 	- For checking out how OpenEBS works with K8s, refer to this [document](./k8s/README.md)
 - For contributing to Kubernetes OpenEBS Provisioner, please refer to this [document](./contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md).
-- For contributing to CI and e2e, refer to this [document](./contribute/CONTRIBUTING-TO-CI-AND-E2E.md)
+* For contributing to CI and e2e, refer to this [document](./contribute/CONTRIBUTING-TO-CI-AND-E2E.md)
+	- Refer to this [overview](./e2e/README.md) of e2e.

 Refer to this [document](./contribute/design/code-structuring.md) for more information on code structuring and guidelines to follow on the same.

 ## Solve Existing Issues
 Head over to [issues](www.github.com/openebs/openebs/issues) to find issues where help is needed from contributors.
 See our [list of labels guide](./contribute/labels-of-issues.md) to help you find issues that you can solve faster.

- **(What guidelines are used here by OpenEBS, need to add the same. - Review needed)**
+A person looking to contribute can take up an issue by claiming it as a comment/assign their Github ID to it.
+In case there is no PR or update on progress for a week on the said issue, then the issue opens up again, for anyone to take up again.
+We need to consider high priority issues/regressions where response time needs to be a day or so.

 ---
 ### Sign your work